SAMtoBAM/MUMandCo/README.md

 In order to help with downstream analysis: <br/>
 Renaming and re-orientation of the query genome contigs to correspond to their reference counterparts <br/>
-Tools such as RaGOO and Ragout can do this alongside scaffolding of contigs (this is not currently recommended for short-read based assemblies).<br/>
+Tools such as RaGOO and Ragout can do this alongside scaffolding of contigs (this is not currently recommended for short-read based assemblies) <br/>

 Options: <br/>